Tinkerforge/doc/en/source/Hardware/Bricklets/XMC1400_Breakout.rst

 It can be used as a basis for prototypes of new Bricklets.

-It has the standard Bricklet connector, status LED, 16Mhz crystal and boot pad.
+It has the standard Bricklet connector, a status LED, a 16Mhz crystal and a boot pad.
 The bootloader as well as an example firmware is already flashed.
 All available pins are routed out and can be accessed through a pin header.

-If you want to develop your own Bricklet, you can use this to get started without having to develop your own custom hardware first.
+If you want to develop your own Bricklet, you can use the XMC1400 Breakout Bricklet to get started without having to develop your own custom hardware first.